On another journey into the darkest recesses of the Internet, I came across something called the metabolic confusion diet.

-Continuous dieters, on the other hand, followed a regular diet that involved restricting calories by the same amount each day.
+Continuous dieters, on the other hand, followed a more restrictive diet that involved cutting calories by the same amount each day.

 If switching between high and low calorie intakes somehow led to metabolic confusion and a faster metabolism, you’d expect to see a faster rate of fat loss in the calorie cycling group.